Skip to content

 For a group booking, or early-bird booking, there must be a minimum of 15 visitors, maximum 35 visitors, and the visit must be booked in advance.

-Please have the following ready when you contact us.
+Please tell us the following when you contact us:

-• whether it’s a group booking or an early-bird booking
+• Whether you are making a group booking or an early-bird booking

-• contact details (name of group, address, phone number and email address if possible)
+• Contact details including the name of your group, your group leader, phone number and email address

 On the day